Shaher-11/fabulous-tours/README.md

 # Fabulous-tours

-> This project was built during the advanced CSS and sass course and it demonstrates the benefit of the appropriate usage of sass and the simplicity of such a tool.
+> This project is for a travel agency specialized in outdoors trips and adventures the project built entirely  with HTML, CSS, and SASS.

 Additional description about the project and its features.